xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [12/2023] I was awarded the **Department Award for Citizenship and Communit**y by the Department of EEE, Imperial College London. [[Imperial News]](https://www.imperial.ac.uk/news/250163/great-contributions-eee-thanks-celebrates-colleagues/).

 [11/2023] I was selected as "**Fellow of the Month**" by the Postdoc and Fellows Development Centre (PFDC), Imperial College London. [[PFDC Newsletter]](https://icpostdocfellowsdevelopmentcentreepm.newsweaver.com/6fmnosak95/1fftgrnkwzim5ti3wepqzp?lang=en&a=2&p=11850824&t=4496005).

-[11/2023] My MSc student obtained his degree with distinction!
-Congratulations to Zixian!
-So far, **all the MSc students I supervised or co-supervised at Imperial College London have got distinction**!

 [09/2023] I have been listed among the **World's Top 2% Scientists** ([Stanford University's list](https://topresearcherslist.com/), 2023)!